Knox County Hospital DBA Samaritan Center

 Knox County Hospital DBA Samaritan Center - Loogootee, IN

-Knox County Hospital Dba Samaritan Center is a mental health and substance abuse treatment facility located at 200 John F Kennedy Avenue in the 47553 zip code in Loogootee, IN.
+Knox County Hospital Dba Samaritan Center is a dual diagnosis treatment center located at 200 John F Kennedy Avenue in the 47553 zip code in Loogootee, IN.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Knox County Hospital Dba Samaritan Center include matrix model, brief intervention and relapse prevention treatment.
+Some of the treatment approaches used by Knox County Hospital Dba Samaritan Center include brief intervention services, anger management and trauma counseling.
 Knox County Hospital Dba Samaritan Center provides regular outpatient treatment and outpatient treatment.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance use.
-Other addiction treatment offered includes treatment for gambling disorder and general addiction disorder treatment.
+It also provides inpatient treatment for dual diagnosis and residential treatment for substance abuse.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder and gambling disorder treatment.

 Address: 200 John F Kennedy Avenue, Loogootee, IN 47553